 Develop a back story before buying even a single piece of track.
 It costs nothing, but clarifies in your mind the structures, rollingstock, and track schematic that needs to be on your layout.
 Back story [EXAMPLE] becomes especially important to Freelancers who need to justify convoluted trackwork and other legacies, who desire to realistically incorporate toy rollingstock [ESSAY], or who desire to operate equipment that would be a prototypical oddity [EXAMPLE] during the Era being modeled.

 Time and Place will certainly limit your choices.
-For example, you won't find any diesels during the Civil War, and you won't find a major seaport in Death Valley.
+For example, you won't find any diesels in the 1800's, and you won't find a major seaport in Death Valley.
 However that still leaves an extremely wide range of railroading subject material (traffic, infrastructure, customers, etc.) that you could model.

 Railroad modeling is an outrageously expensive hobby.
 The commercially produced R-T-R rollingstock (including non-revenue and locomotives) will probably be the biggest cost item on the layout.
 As such, your layouts Theme will be heavily influenced by your purchases.
 Type of cars (sleeper, hopper, etc.), Era of cars (20s steam, 90s intermodal, etc.), and apparent Geographical area (midwest roadnames, fictitious roadnames, etc.), are all immediate visual clues as to the railroads Time, Place, Wealth, and Business model.